 - Make your sponsored posts authentic.
 Write like yourself, not an ad.
 The real posts do much better traffic-wise.

 - Give your readers something of value.
 When I highlight a product by sharing valuable tips or a free printable that goes along with it I get so much more traffic to the post.
 No one wants to read an ad and everybody loves a good freebie.

 Guest Posting/Being a Contributor

 Not only does this help boost your SEO, it’s great for getting to know other bloggers and introducing your blog to new readers.
 I spent one year on the Silhouette Design Team (3 posts per month).
-Currently, I guest post a few times a year for various bloggers and am a regular contributor for 2 sites: Capturing Joy with Kristen Duke (every other month), and Kimber at The Pinning Mama (once a month).
+I guest post a few times a year for various bloggers and was formerly a regular contributor for two sites: Capturing Joy with Kristen Duke (every other month), and Kimber at The Pinning Mama (once a month).
 It doesn’t bring in a lot of direct traffic but I’ve learned a ton from Kristen and Kimber as mentors!
 And as I said, it’s a great way to introduce your blog to new readers.
 It’s hard to measure exactly how beneficial it is for your numbers but I really love doing it.
 It’s also hard to give great content to another site but doing your best work as a contributor helps drive people to see more of what you’re up to!
 (And some gigs will allow you to re-share your post on your own site after a given time frame anyway.)

 I applied for the Design Team with Silhouette and the Printable Contributor “job” with Capturing Joy.
 I was asked to contribute for The Pinning Mama by Kimber.
 For all the opportunities I applied for, I just happened to see them on Instagram.
 I see a lot of the big bloggers post calls for contributors from time to time over their social media, so keep an eye out for these kinds of opportunities.